 - A machine that runs .NET Framework v.4.5.1 or higher and also has network access to reach your district's AD server.

 Important Note: You will need to complete this step before proceeding.
 If you are unfamiliar with how to grant these specific permissions to a user then please refer to the following Microsoft help guide on Giving Users Replicating Directory Changes Permissions.

 To install the Classlink SSO integration app, begin by selecting Incident IQ Apps > Browse on the left navigation bar.
 Scroll down to the Single Sign-On section and click on the Classlink SSO app

 On the Classlink SSO app page click on Install.

 Once the installation has been completed, click on Manage App Settings and continue to the next section to configure your Classlink SSO installation.

-When accessing the Classlink SSO app for the first time after installation you will only see the Overview and two selectable options: Enable User Login and Enable User Sync.
+On the Overview Tab select the two options: Enable User Login and Enable User Sync.
 Before doing anything else, you will need to check these two options and click Save.

 From here, you will see more options appear on the app tabs list.
 Click on Sync Executable.